dotraphael/SCCMdocs/sccm/core/plan-design/network/schema-extensions.md

 ## Considerations for extending the Active Directory schema for Configuration Manager

--   The Active Directory schema extensions for System Center Configuration Manager are unchanged from those that Configuration Manager 2007 and Configuration Manager 2012 use.
+-   The Active Directory schema extensions for Configuration Manager are unchanged from those that Configuration Manager 2007 and Configuration Manager 2012 use.
 If you previously extended the schema for either version, you do not have to extend the schema again.

 -   Extending the schema is a forest-wide, one-time, irreversible action.